 Please reach out to your professor to discuss options and possible accommodations.
 You may also contact the Dean of Students’ office regarding Emergency Withdrawals.

-The GSU GPA calculator found here.
-This calculator will give you the option to input your grades and course credits to determine your projected GPA.
+The GSU GPA calculator will allow you to input your grades and course credits to determine your projected GPA.

-Students can review frequently asked questions or submit a help-ticket to connect with a representative from GSU’s Technology Help Desk by clicking here.
+Students can review frequently asked questions or submit a help-ticket to connect with a representative from GSU’s Technology Help Desk.